The eLearning Superhuman lab

 The lab will commence in January 2020 and run for 12 weeks.

 If you are from an organisation that’s a Sprout Labs Glasshouse or Totara client, you get a 30% discount.

 Dr Robin Petterd is the founder of Sprout Labs and host of the Learning While Working podcast and virtual conference.
 He is on a mission to change how people learn at work.
 He has a PhD in interactive media design and has taught interaction design in a wide range of contexts.

-There may be guest facilitators during this program as well.
+There may be guest facilitators during this lab as well.

 Questions and answers about the session